← Browse all forms UD-105

 Common pitfalls

 Two highest-leverage checks for the AI review on UD-105.
 (1) Deadline.
-The 5-court-day window is short; the review should flag any indication that the verification date is more than 5 court days after the user's reported personal-service date, since that suggests a default risk.
+Post-AB 2347 (eff.
+01/01/2025) the window is 10 court days from personal service (15 court days if service was by mail or through Safe at Home); review should flag any indication that the verification date is past the applicable window, since that suggests a default risk.
 (2) Service of the answer on opposing counsel.
 Mailing the answer to the landlord directly when the landlord has counsel of record is improper service under § 1015 and can be challenged.
 The review must check whether POS-030 is addressed to the attorney listed on the complaint when one is listed.

 Don't memorize the rules.
 Ezel walks you through UD-105 field by field, flags what the AI review treats as a blocker, and renders a court-ready PDF.